Orange wine – what is it and which ones are the best?

 The presence of grape skin during the winemaking process adds strong fruity overtones and nutty flavours along with the buzz of a craft fruit beer, which gives it a very unique taste.
 Orange wines are more often dry than sweet and they are more full-bodied than white wines.
 The wine also tends to have a bitter aftertaste as it contains a lot of tannins.

 The grape skins being present during the winemaking process increases the quantity of antioxidants in orange wine making it a healthier option than white wines.
 The grape skin also contain polyphenols which is known to reduce the risk of heart disease.
 Orange wine also pairs well with a wider range of foods making it more versatile.
+What's more, most of the bottles in our round-up are wines that are available from supermarkets.

 Best orange wines